What is a network management tool?

 Network monitoring and management tools use a variety of protocols and methods to poll the network and devices for information.
-These systems proactively look at everything happening on a network and provide that information usually on a web and mobile app.
-We recommend monitoring and managing your networks with a tool like Domotz, of course.
+These systems proactively look at everything on a network and provide that information, usually on a web and mobile app.

 Who should be managing their networks with a tool?

-- IT service providers / MSPs: Monitoring a network keeps you in the drivers seat.
-For MSPs this is critical because they’re responsible for everything that happens on a network.
+- IT service providers / MSPs: Monitoring a network keeps you in the driver’s seat.
+This is critical if you’re responsible for everything that happens on a network.

-- Commercial and Residential Integrators: Integrators who more commonly install smart IoT technology also need to ensure that everything is working correctly.
-As more devices get attached to a network, this is even more crucial.
+- Commercial and Residential Integrators: Integrators who more commonly install innovative IoT technology must ensure everything works correctly.
+This is even more crucial as more devices get attached to a network.

 What are the benefits of network management tools?

-What is a network management tool and what can you do with it?
-Using a tool to manage a network proactively, enables you to look at the whole picture holistically.
+Using a tool to manage a network proactively enables you to look at the whole picture holistically.

-- Know everything happening on a network so you can really be in charge of it.
+- Know everything happening on a network so you can be in charge.

-- Generate tickets in your PSA tool when important network and device events occur which allows you to troubleshoot smart.
+- Generate tickets in your PSA tool when important network and device events occur, allowing you to troubleshoot smartly.

-- See if crucial devices are online from firewalls and routers, to wireless access points and managed switches are online and performing as expected.
+- See if crucial devices are online, from firewalls and routers to wireless access points and managed switches.

-- Investigate network issues remotely because you can see exactly what’s happening on a network.
+- Investigate network issues remotely because you can see what’s happening.